-In the state of Kerala, documentation of butterfly species has been carried out by several authors (Prasad et al., 2010; Lakshmi Priya et al., 2017; Nandana & Roopavathy, 2019; Jobiraj et al., (2024)., Sukumaran et al., 2022; Rekha and Shafas, 2022; Binu et al., 2022., Siny & Nandini, 2023; ), including a few diversity studies conducted specifically in the Palakkad region (Swapna & Sushama, 2011; Narmadha & Varunprasath, 2018; Anjali & Dhivya, 2021; Jayasree et al., 2023; Sruthi & Lakshmi, 2024).
+In the state of Kerala, documentation of butterfly species has been carried out by several authors (Prasad et al., 2010; Lakshmi Priya et al., 2017; Nandana & Roopavathy, 2019; Jobiraj et al., (2024); Sukumaran et al., 2022; Rekha and Shafas, 2022; Binu et al., 2022., Siny & Nandini, 2023; ), including a few diversity studies conducted specifically in the Palakkad region (Swapna & Sushama, 2011; Narmadha & Varunprasath, 2018; Anjali & Dhivya, 2021; Jayasree et al., 2023; Sruthi & Lakshmi, 2024).
 The study by Revathy and Mathew (2013) recorded a total of 50 butterfly species from the Butterfly Garden at Nilambur, Kerala.
 It revealed that the most abundant butterfly family was Nymphalidae.
 The authors also identified several suitable candidate species for inclusion in butterfly garden management programs.
 A total of 206 species of butterflies were recorded by Sujitha et al., (2019) during their study of the butterflies of the Myristica swamp forests in the Shendurney Wildlife Sanctuary, located in the southern Western Ghats, Kerala, India.
 These recorded species belong to six families.
 Among them, 19 species are endemic to the Western Ghats.
 Jobiraj et al., (2020) recorded 59 species belonging to six families from Thusharagiri, Kerala, India.
 Among these, four species are endemic to the Western Ghats, and six species are protected under various schedules of the Indian Wildlife (Protection) Act, 1972.

+Further cohesively write some relevant para here and add references.
+Aim of the study also write here.

 Materials and Methods

-The study was conducted for a period of one year, from August 2020 to July 2021.
-The study area, Karulai, is a grama panchayat located in Nilambur Taluk (Figure 1&2).
+Present study was conducted for a between from August 2020 to July 2021.
+The study area, Karulai is located in Nilambur Taluk (Figure 1&2).
 It is situated near the Nedunkayam rainforest and the Nilambur Butterfly Garden.
 Several streams flow through the region, which also includes paddy fields, rubber plantations, and coconut and areca nut plantations.
 The area is rich in faunal diversity due to its proximity to the rainforest.